 Michael Burry is the physician turned money manager and founder of Scion Capital LLC hedge fund and successfully ran it for eight years.
-Then, in 2008, Michael eliminated this fund so that he could start his private investments.
-He was one of the rare investors who took the daring step of investment in the field of mortgages during the crisis period.
+Then, in 2008, Michael eliminated this fund so that he could concentrate on his private investments.
+He was one of the rare investors who took the daring step into the field of mortgages during the crisis period.

 Michael Burry, born in 1971, is a medical doctor, having graduated from Vanderbilt University’s School of Medicine.
 He did his residency at Stanford Hospital.
 It was during his night shift at the hospital where he used to work on his hobby of financial investments, which later became his full-time profession.

-As a novice investor, he created his own blog during this time, posting stock-market trends and his opinion for making trades.
-This is when he started being noticed by other high-profile fund managers in the market and investment banks such as Morgan Stanley.
+As a novice investor, he created his own blog, posting stock-market trends and his opinion for making trades.
+Soon after, he started being noticed by other high-profile fund managers in the market and investment banks such as Morgan Stanley.

-He quit his medical career in 2000 and started his own investment company, Scion Capital.
+He quit his medical career in 2000 and started his investment company, Scion Capital.
 Although unaware of it initially, he was diagnosed with Asperger Syndrome.
 During the time that Burry was managing investments for people, he was uncomfortable talking to them.
-He communicated with his investors through letters to inform them on their investment progress.
+He communicated with his investors through letters to inform them of their investment progress.
 Burry has said that whatever group he joins, he feels like a stranger, never comfortable and all the time busy analyzing that group.
 When he became an investor, he took it very seriously, as a full-time business.

 Burry is known for being the hedge fund manager who predicted the housing boom.

 Based on this conclusion, he bought several hundred million dollars in credit default swaps against subprime deals that he thought were in danger.
-He believed that as the value of the bonds fell, the value of the credit default swaps would increase.
-No one thought these trades would work out in his favor and he faced constant pressure from his investors over his decisions.
+He believed that as the value of the bonds fell; the value of the credit default swaps would increase.
+No one thought these trades would work out in his favor, and he faced constant pressure from his investors over his decisions.
 Investors became concerned about the apparently money-losing trade and at one point even threatened to sue Burry for refusing to unwind his positions.

-In an interview with The New York Times, Burry said that investors who studied financial markets from 2003 to 2005 thoroughly could be able to see the risks in sub-prime markets.
-Recently Burry has been selected as a board chairperson of Pricetector, a well-known company that serves as a platform for retailers; the company have received a huge fund from Burry.
+In an interview with The New York Times, Burry said that investors who studied financial markets from 2003 to 2005 could be able to see the risks in subprime markets.

 Another facet to Burry’s life is that as a proven money manager, he’s constantly asked for tips by various investors; in response he gives good guidance, and Burry himself is an investor in Bo Shan’s companies, who is his longtime colleague.